isomerpages/nlb-exhibitions/_fromthestacks/1d-fromthestacks-resources.md

     </li>
 </ul>

-Click on the button below to to read BiblioAsia: Highlights of the National Library.
+Click on the link below to to read BiblioAsia: Highlights of the National Library:

 <ul>
     <li style="margin-bottom: 1rem;">